This post is updated regularly to reflect the latest news and science around coronavirus, also known as COVID-19, in the UK.

-“Sometimes coronaviruses that infect animals can evolve and make people sick and become a new human coronavirus,” the CDC write on their website.
-This is what has happened with the Wuhan strain (otherwise known as 2019-nCoV) and with the 2003 SARS outbreak.
-SARS, which is severe acute respiratory syndrome, resulted in 774 deaths, according to the NHS.
+“Sometimes coronaviruses that infect animals can evolve and make people sick and become a new human coronavirus,” the CDC writes on their website.
+This is what has happened with the Wuhan strain and with the 2003 SARS outbreak.
+SARS, which stands for severe acute respiratory syndrome, is caused by a different virus from the coronavirus family and resulted in 774 deaths, according to the NHS.
 This strain was initially found in small mammals, but it mutated, resulting in humans contracting it.

 - Runny nose